CONTENTS IN THIS CHAPTER:

 Fig. 37 HELLEBERG MOUTHPIECES.
 August Helleberg played at many recordings, among others with the singer Caruso, but it was the success of the design of hans mouthpieces that made him known in the professional inner circle until today.
 The mouthpieces were made by the company C.G.
 Conn at that time, but other companies have copied and adapted them since.
 To the left a mouthpiece for a tuba in Eb, to the right a mouthpiece for a tuba in BB.

-POSTCARDS WITH THE TUBA- FAMILY
+14. THE TUBA- FAMILY ON POSTCARDS

 Fig. 38 The big tubas were perceived as giant instruments.
 They appear to be even greater when they are displayed with small children, and therefore it was a popular motif on postcards from around 1900 until the 1950s.